haddocking/haddock-runner/docs/src/installation.md

 # Installation

-The tool is designed for users/students/developers that are familiar with HADDOCK, command-line scripting and with access to a HPC infrastructure.
+The tool is designed for users/students/developers that are familiar with HADDOCK and command-line scripting, and have access to an HPC infrastructure.

-If this is the first time you are using HADDOCK, please familiarize first yourself with the software by running the basic [HADDOCK2.4](/education/HADDOCK24/index.md) or [HADDOCK3](/education/HADDOCK3/index.md) tutorials.
+If this is the first time you are using HADDOCK, please first familiarize yourself with the software by running the basic [HADDOCK2.4](/education/HADDOCK24/index.md) or [HADDOCK3](/education/HADDOCK3/index.md) tutorials.

 This tool is not meant to be used by end-users who want to run a single target, or a small set of targets; for that purpose we recommend instead using the [HADDOCK2.4 web server](https://wenmr.science.uu.nl/haddock2.4/).